-Establishment and Functions of the Liaison Office
+Establish ment and Function s of the Liaison Office

-- There is established a liaison office to provide administrative support to the Committee. - (2) The functions of the liaison office shall be to- - facilitate and provide logistical support for the Committee and the Board; - (b) provide input into the deliberations of the Committee in establishing priority areas for standardization, metrology and conformity assessment programmes at national and Community levels; - (c) provide logistical support to the Committee in the design and management of Community projects for the implementation of standardization, metrology and conformity assessment activities; - (d) arrange for public review of draft East African Standards to solicit for comments by interested parties; - (e) arrange for the presentation of draft East African Standards to the Council for declaration as East African Standards and for the gazetting of the Standards; - (f) maintain the catalogue and authoritative text of the declared East African Standards; - (g) coordinate and provide regional and international notifications regarding East African Standards; - facilitate responses to enquiries with respect to standards and technical regulations; - facilitate the liaison of regional standardization, metrology and conformity assessment activities to other relevant sub-regional, regional and international activities;
+- (2) The functions of the liaison office shall be to - - facilitate and provide logistical support for the Committee and the Board; - (b) provide input into the deliberations of the Committee in establishing priority areas for standardization, metrology and conformity assessment programmes at national and Community levels; - (c) provide logistical support to the Committee in the design and management of Community projects for the implementation of standardization, metrology and conformity assessment activities; - (d) arrange for public review of draft East African Standards to solicit for comments by interested parties; - (e) arrange for the presentation of draft East African Standards to the Council for declaration as East African Standards and for the gazetting of the Standards; - (f) maintain the catalogue and authoritative text of the declared East African Standards; - (g) coordinate and provide regional and international notifications regarding East African Standards;

+- (h) facilitate responses to enquiries with respect to standards and technical regulations; - (i) facilitate the liaison of regional standardization, metrology and conformity assessment activities to

-- identify training needs and areas for capacity building in standardisation, metrology and conformity assessment for the Committee; - (k) publicise and promote standardisation, metrology and conformity assessment activities; - coordinate the activities of the Committee; - (m) report to the Committee on the implementation of the decisions of the Council related to standardization, metrology and conformity assessment; - (n) prepare budgets and work plans of the Committee; and - (o) perform any other activity requested by the Committee; - (p) perform other function consistent with the objects of this Act. - 6.-(1) Each Partner State shall designate a national quality system institution to function as-
+- other relevant sub-regional, regional and international activities; - identify training needs and areas for capacity building in standardisation, metrology and conformity assessment for the Committee; - (k) publicise and promote standardisation, metrology and conformity assessment activities; - (1) coordinate the activities of the Committee; - '(m) report to the Committee on the implementation of the decisions of the Council related to standardization, metrology and conformity assessment; - (n) prepare budgets and work plans of the Committee; and - (o) perform any other activity requested by the Committee.

-Designation of National Institutions
+Designat ion of National Institutions

-- (a) a national standards body; - (b) a national metrology institute; - (c) a national legal metrology department; and - (d) a national accreditation body. - (2) An institution designated under subsection (I) may be a single institution combining a number of responsibilities, or two or more institutions each with its own designated responsibilities. - (3) A designated institution shall on request provide information to another designated institution in respect of standardisation, metrology and conformity assessment.
+- (1) Each Partner State shall designate a national quality system institution to function as - - (a) a national standards body; - (b) a national metrology institute; - (c) a national legal metrology department; and - (d) a national accreditation body. - (2) An institution designated under subsection (1) may be a single institution combining a number of responsibilities, or two or more institutions each with its own designated responsibilities.

-National Standards Bodies 7.-(1) A national standards body designated under section 6(1) (a) shall-
+- (3) A designated institution shall on request provide information to another designated institution in respect of standardisation, metrology and conformity assessment. - (1) A national standards body designated under section 6(1)(a) shall --